 Despite disruption caused by the coronavirus, the University of Salford business incubator has continued to grow and is now looking for a new intake of students with business ideas.

 It has become difficult to start a new business from the ground up this with lockdowns and travel restrictions.
-Despite this, the Launch @SalfordUni incubator, designed to help students and graduates with their business ideas, has had a successful year, showcased in their annual report, which has just been published.
+Despite this, the Launch @SalfordUni incubator, designed to help students and graduates with their business ideas, has had a successful year, showcased in their annual report which has just been been published.
 And Building upon the success of this year, Launch is now accepting applications for Cohort 6.

 What is Launch @SalfordUni?